cb-repo/P027-WEKA-20A/README.md

     - Any input channel can be reversed.
     - eg: No resoldering the motor wires or reversing the signal in radio.

-The default calibration parameters from factory are:
+If at any point the calibration is corrupted, the WEKA will roll back to the factory settings:
 - **Driving Mode:** ARCADE
-- **Signal Mapping:**
-    - Signal 1 = Throttle
-    - Signal 2 = Steering
-- **Input Inversion:**
-    - Signal 1 = OFF
-    - Signal 2 = OFF

-###### Calibration Procedure

- 1. Install the motors in the robot, in the orientation you want to use them. *This will allow auto-detection of the input mapping and inversion during the following Simon-says process.*

- 2. Connect the radio reciever and motors to the WEKA. *Ensure the transmitter has been bound to the radio reciever prior to continuing calibration*.

- 3. The following Simon-says calibration requires the motors rotate... if the wheels are touching the ground it will drive.
-So prepare your robot/setup to allow this.

- 4. Turn WEKA ON and, within 10 seconds, trigger the calibration procedure by:
-    - Wiggle any stick on the remote (that's connected to the WEKA) back and forward 20 times.
-    Make sure to push the stick from CENTER all the way to MAX/MIN when wiggling.

- 5. Both blue LEDs will pulse 10 times and then stay fully illumintaed to indicated the WEKA has entered CALIBRATION mode and is ready to begin. *The rest of the calibration happens pretty quickly so please read step 6 before proceeding*.

- 6. To start, push any stick on the transmitter to MAX and back to CENTER.
-Both blue LED's will subsequently turn OFF.
-    - Two tests are run back-to-back.
-Each test will twitch both motors and cause the robot to move forward, reverse, left, or right.
-    The user must then input that motion back into the remote. eg:
-        - Robot twitches forward: Tank drive, simualtaneously push both sticks forward.
-Arcarde drive, push one stick forward.
-        - Robot twitches left: Tank drive, simualtaneously push left stick back and right forward.
-Arade drive, push one stick left
-    - The process for each test is:
-        1. Both blue LED's turn OFF
-        2. The motors twitch
-        3. One blue LED turns ON
-        4. User presses input(s) to MAX/MIN
-        5. Second blue LED turns ON
-        6. User returns input(s) back to CENTER
-        7. Both LED's pulse 3 times to indicate success
-        8. Repeat for second test

- 9. Calibration Complete
-     - Both blue LEDs will pulse 10 times to indicate a successfull calibration.
-     - Once the LED pulses are complete, the WEKA immediately enters Run mode with the new calibration.
-     - If the WEKA is turned OFF before completing the calibration process, NONE of the new parameters are stored and it will revert to the previous configuraion.
+- **Motor A:**
+    - Channel: 1
+    - Reverse: False
+- **Motor B:**
+    - Channel: 2
+    - Reverse: False

+### Calibration Procedure

+Please read this section in full before initiating calibration for the first time.
+The process moves quickly once started, but becomes intuitive after your first go around.

+Calibration settings are only saved once the entire procedure is completed.
+If you make a mistake, just power cycle the device and start again, nothing is saved until the end.

+1. Preparation
+    - Install the motors in the orientation you want in the robot.
+This allows the system to correctly detect mapping and direction during calibration.
+    - Connect the motors and radio receiver to the WEKA.
+    - Ensure the receiver is bound to your transmitter.
+    - Make sure the robot is elevated or safe to move within a test-box.
+The robot will twitch the during calibration.

+2. Entering Calibraiton Mode
+    - Power on the WEKA.
+    - Within 10 seconds, wiggle any connected input stick 20 times (must be wiggled full forward and full reverse).
+    - Calibration will only begin if both input channels are detected and the WEKA is not in a fault condition.
+    - Both blue LEDs will pulse 10× to confirm entering calibration mode.
+    - While the LEDs are pulsing, the user must stop wiggling the stick and return all inputs to their neutral positions.
+    - Once the LEDs have finished pulsing, they will remain solid and wait for the user to start the calibratrion.

+3. Drive Mode Detection.

+    This stage uses a "Simon-says" process that twitches the motors (moves the robot in a direction) and getting the user to input that motion back on the remote.
+For example:
+    - Robot twitches forward: Simualtaneously push both sticks forward for tank drive, or push one stick forward for arcade.
+    - Robot twitches left: Simualtaneously push left stick back and right forward for tank, or push one stick left for arcade.

+    The steps for this stage are:
+    - Both LEDs are ON from step 2.
+    - Move any stick to MAX and back to CENTER to start.
+    - The Simon-says process is:
+        1. Both LEDs turn OFF.
+        2. Robot twitch in a direction.
+        3. One LED turns ON.
+        4. Match that robot motion on your radio using the desired driving style.
+        5. Second LED turns ON.
+        6. Return stick(s) to CENTER.
+        7. Both LEDs turn OFF.
+        8. Both LEDs pulse 3× to confirm completion of current step.
+    - The Simon-says process repeats for a second direction.

+ 4. Calibration Complete
+     - Both blue LEDs pulse 10× to indicate completion of calibration and the parameters are saved.
+     - The WEKA immediately enters Normal Operation using the new calibration settings.

 ## DISCLIAMER